blongg/vai-code-challenges/README.md

 - [ ] A login page to give access to restricted area
 - [ ] In the home page for logged in users
 - [ ] it should display a list of users as documented at https://randomuser.me/documentation#pagination
-- [ ] it should display each item as a card, display all the information available in the API response
+- [ ] it should display each item as a card with basic information
-- [ ] it should add an user in the list
-- [ ] it should edit an user in the list
-- [ ] it should delete an user in the list
+- [ ] when I click in a card, it should navigate to the user details and show all the information in the API response.
-- [ ] it should use React Router or React Navigation
-- [ ] it should be open sourced on your github repo

-### Extras requirements (optional)
+### Bonus points
 - [ ] Implement code splitting using react-loadable
-- [ ] Optimize webpack
-- [ ] Create a [storybook](https://github.com/storybooks/storybook) with your components
+- [ ] Use [storybook](https://github.com/storybooks/storybook) to develop your components
-- [ ] Test your components
+- [ ] Test your components with Jest.

 ## Expected

 ### UI Design

-We do not provide a sketch file or prototype,
+We do not provide a sketch file or prototype, we'll look for basics UI/UX habilities.

 ## The Challenge